-Sometimes, the way a baby drinks milk plays a huge role in their gassiness.
+Sometimes, how a baby drinks milk plays a massive role in their gassiness.
 Consider using bottles with vents or other features that prevent babies from swallowing air for bottle-fed babies.
 Alternatively, you may also want to switch to nipples with a slower flow.
 In some cases, fast-flow nipples cause babies to swallow more air.

 Tip: Whether breastfeeding or bottle-feeding, keep your baby’s head higher than the stomach.
 This helps prevent air from getting trapped to the bottom of the stomach and make it easier for your little one to burp.